2018 DIY Microgrants Recipients

-We are close to launching another grant opportunity!
-These grants will provide up to $500 in start up funds to UT Faculty who are exploring ways to enhance learning within their courses.
+These grants provided up to $500 in start up funds to UT Faculty who are exploring ways to enhance learning within their courses.
 We have seen an increased interest in developing course content that is tailor-made for UT courses and exploring ways to use instructional technology/learning tools to tackle teaching or learning challenges.
-We can help you get started.
-Learn More
+Thank you to everyone who applied, we awarded 14 grants to the following UT faculty & staff:

 2018 Faculty Innovation Grant Recipients